In Nevada, disorderly conduct is a catch-all offense that includes

 Disorderly conduct is a misdemeanor in Clark County, Nevada, carrying:

-- Up to $1,000 in fines3
+- Up to $1,000 in fines.3

-Possibly.
-In some cases, prosecutors may be willing to lessen a misdemeanor battery (NRS 200.481) or assault (NRS 200.471) charge down to a disorderly conduct charge as part of a plea bargain.
+In some cases, Nevada prosecutors may be willing to lessen a misdemeanor battery (NRS 200.481) or assault (NRS 200.471) charge down to a disorderly conduct charge as part of a plea bargain.
 This is advantageous for two reasons:

 Typical evidence in these cases includes surveillance video of the alleged incident and eyewitness accounts.